-Our Katy dentists conduct thorough examinations of every tooth that is being considered for extraction.
+Our Energy Corridor dentists conduct thorough examinations of every tooth that is being considered for extraction.
 We do this in order to save as many original teeth as possible.
 After deciding whether a tooth can be saved or not, our dentist will discuss the next steps with the patient.
 In the event that the tooth must be removed, the dentist advise the patient on how to care for the tooth properly in post-op care.

 WHY EXTRACT A TOOTH

 We mentioned a few reasons why a tooth may be extracted, but you may be wondering why the tooth cannot remain.
 Here are some reasons why certain teeth cannot remain: